© Crown copyright 2021

 - the profit method - you pay tax on your total care receipts less any expenses and capital allowances

-If you have a loss from an earlier year, for example because you changed your accounting date or stopped providing qualifying care, you can use them against your profits for the year.
+If you have a loss from an earlier year, for example because you changed the date your care receipt accounts are prepared up to or stopped providing qualifying care, you can use the loss against your profits for the year.

 If your expenses and capital allowances are more than your qualifying amount, you might want to use the profit method.
 If you do, you’ll have to keep detailed records of your business income and outgoings.

 You should fill in a tax return and include your receipts and expenses on the ‘Self-employment (full)’ pages.
-You can’t claim qualifying care relief.
+You cannot claim qualifying care relief.

 If your total care receipts are more than your qualifying amount, you can use the simplified method.
 This means that you pay tax on your total receipts from caring, minus your qualifying amount.